asarch/MathML/README.md

 https://xmlgraphics.apache.org/fop/

-and the jEuclide plugin from:
+and the jEuclid plugin from:

 http://jeuclid.sourceforge.net/